xiv3r/Xiaomi-Mi-Router-4C-CH341A-Flasher/README.md

 - Unchecked `skip eeprom`
 - Apply Upgrade

-# Transition from Keenetic to Openwrt and others without using a programmer
+# Transition from Keenetic to Openwrt and others
 - Hold the reset button for 5 seconds while powering on the router
 - Go to `192.168.1.1` > `upgrade` > `programmer` > import `openwrt 16MB dump`
 - Unchecked `skip bootloader`
 - Unchecked `skip eeprom`
 - Apply Upgrade

-# Transition from Stock to other firmware without using a programmer
+# Transition from Stock to other firmwares
 • We're using Termux.apk

 • Dependencies: